loafey/master-thesis/Thesis/5.0. Discussion/Future Work.typ

 === Foreign Function Interface
 Similarly to system calls, proper support for Foreign Function Interfaces (FFI) would permit the language to interact with software outside.
-A prime example of this would be libraries written in other languages, or even libraries written in #ln.
+A prime example of this would be libraries written in other languages /*, or even libraries written in #ln*/.
 Just like system calls, FFI is currently used under the hood for printing and the likes using libc, but this is not exposed to a user of the language.